Spin ladder quantum simulators from spin-orbit-coupled quantum dot spin qubits: Strong rung coupling limit: Effective spin- model

 The derived effective spin-$1/2$ models show concrete relations between the effective couplings and the microscopic interaction parameters.
 Particularly, the DM interaction, which naturally arises in quantum materials without inversion symmetry but is rarely explored in artificial quantum systems, can be engineered.
 We emphasize several important perspectives along this line.

 The DM interactions in the effective model generally manifest, but their parameter ranges are constrained by the microscopic relations discussed earlier in this section.
 In the spin qubit experiments, one can modify the electron tunnelings, both the spin-preserving and spin-flip processes, by the local electric gates and thereby tune the spin-spin interactions.
 We note that the DM vector cannot be tuned by gating, so $D,D',D_\perp>0$ in our consideration.
 Taking the isotropic AF case with $\vec{B}\parallel \hat{x}$ as an example, the effective DM interaction is given by $\tilde{D}_y=(D-D')/2\sqrt{2}$ [Eq.~(\ref{Eq:couplings_Bx_AF}d)], and $\tilde{D}_y$ can be tuned to positive, negative, or zero depending on the values of $D$ and $D'$.
-The same is true for the isotropic AF case with $\vec{B}\parallel \hat{z}$ $\tilde{D}_y$ [Eq.~(\ref{Eq:couplings_Bz_AF}d)].
+The same is true for the $\tilde{D}_y$ in the isotropic AF case with $\vec{B}\parallel \hat{z}$ [Eq.~(\ref{Eq:couplings_Bz_AF}d)].
 However, this is not true for $\tilde{D}_z$ in Eq.~(\ref{Eq:couplings_By_AF}c) and $\tilde{D}_x$ in Eq.~(\ref{Eq:couplings_Bx_gen}d) because $\tilde{D}_z$ and $\tilde{D}_x$ depend on $D+D'$.
 The ability to turn off the DM interaction in the effective model is highly nontrivial, as the microscopic DM interactions are inevitable, i.e., $D,D'>0$ generically.
 Minimizing the DM interaction effects can allow for benchmark with the known Heisenberg interaction only results.
-Another interesting consequence is the possibility of engineering staggered DM interactions, which can realize unconventional gapped states in the presence of a magnetic field \cite{OshikawaM1997,AffleckI1999,OrignacE2007}.
-Using $\tilde{D}_y=(D-D')/2\sqrt{2}$ in Eq.~(\ref{Eq:couplings_Bx_AF}d) [the isotropic AF case with $\vec{B}\parallel \hat{x}$], a staggered $\tilde{D}_y$ can be realized by requiring that $D>D'$ for the odd bonds and $D<D'$ for the even bonds.
-Similarly, a staggered $\tilde{D}_y$ [Eq.~(\ref{Eq:couplings_Bz_AF}d)] can also be realized in the isotropic AF case with $\vec{B}\parallel \hat{z}$.